 Prof. Robert L. Fowler, Chair

 Robert L. Fowler was educated at Toronto (MA 1977) and Oxford (DPhil 1980).
 After a post-doctoral fellowship at the University of Calgary he joined the staff at the University of Waterloo, Ontario, where he worked from 1981-1996.
 From 1996 until his retirement in 2017 he was Henry Overton Wills Professor of Greek at the University of Bristol.
 His publications include The Nature of Early Greek Lyric (1987), The Cambridge Companion to Homer (ed., 2004), Early Greek Mythography (2 vols, 2000-2013), and numerous articles.
-He was elected Fellow of the British Academy in 2015.
+He is a Fellow of the British Academy.

 Prof. Dirk Obbink